7 Ways COVID-19 has Affected Customers in the Housing Market

 - No stamp duty – Until 31st March 2021, you will pay no Stamp Duty tax on the purchase of your main property costing up to £500,000.
 Properties costing more than £500,000 will pay the Stamp Duty rate based on the value of the property over £500,000.

-The majority of Clarendon Homes’ properties are available through the Help to Buy scheme, and we will always let you know if there is anything on the financial side of proceedings which you need to know when looking for new homes in Kent.
+At Clarendon Homes we will always let you know if there is anything on the financial side of proceedings which you need to know when looking for new homes in Kent.

 With more and more of our daily lives migrating to the online world due to COVID-19, there is subsequently less face-to-face communication.
 We rely on technology, which is not ideal for everyone, especially those who are unable to afford the latest tech or those who are less familiar with how to use it.
 Furthermore, doing everything online can feel like a less personal experience for the customer, which can ruin the magic of moving.